 Health Economics Research Network - HERO

-HERO is a research network that facilitates research in health economics at the University of Oslo, Norway's oldest and largest university.
+Health Economics Research Network at the University of Oslo, HERO, is a research network that facilitates research in health economics at the University of Oslo, Norway's oldest and largest university.
 The network's members include researchers in social sciences, mainly economics, and researchers from the medical profession.

 Health Economics Research Network at the University is the result of a national effort 1998-2011 with the Norwegian Research Council as a key contributor.
 Currently, the network consists of about 40 affiliated researchers.
 Researchers from HERO participate in professional networks in Europe and USA.

 HERO is a collaboration between three research units at the University:

 - Department of Health Management and Health Economics